 In a typical DDS application, default QoS objects are often supplied by the entity factory so that the application developer can make required changes locally and not impact larger system configuration choices.
 As such, the QoS objects found within the JSON configuration file should be treated as a "delta" from the default configuration object of a parent factory class.
 So while the JSON "qos" element names will directly match the relevant IDL element names, there will also be an additional "qos_mask" element that lives alongside the "qos" element in order to specify which elements apply.
-For each QoS attribute "attribute" within the "qos" object, there will also be a boolean "has_attribute" within the "qos_mask" which informs the builder library that this attribute should indeed be applied against the default QoS object supplied by the parent factory class before the entity is created.
+For each QoS attribute "attribute" within the "qos" object, there will also be a boolean "has_attribute" within the "qos object should indeed be applied against the default QoS object supplied by the parent factory class before the entity is created.